chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 ## 2.16 Overview of Pre-hook Functions

-This section explains how to use PL/SQL based pre-hook functions that are invoked prior to an Oracle REST Data Services (ORDS) based REST call.
+This section explains how to use PL/SQL based pre-hook functions with ORDS.
+An ORDS pre-hook function is a Boolean function that returns a `TRUE` or `FALSE`.
+Once an ORDS pre-hook function has been defined and configured, this pre-hook function is invoked prior to an ORDS `REST` request.
+The examples contained in this section illustrate several scenarios of how an ORDS pre-hook function can be used.

-A pre-hook function is typically used to implement application logic that needs to be applied across all REST endpoints of an application.
-For example a pre-hook enables the following functionality:
+An ORDS pre-hook function is typically used to implement application logic that needs to be applied across all REST endpoints of an application.
+For example a pre-hook enables you to:

-• Configure application specific database session state: Configure the session to support a VPD policy.
+- Configure application specific database session state: Configure the session to support a VPD policy.

-Custom authentication and authorization: As the pre-hook is invoked prior to dispatching the REST service, it is used to inspect the request headers and determine the user who is making the request, and also find if that user is authorized to make the request.
+- Customize authentication and authorization: As the pre-hook is invoked prior to dispatching the REST service, it is used to inspect the request headers and determine the user who is making the request, and also find if that user is authorized to make the request.
-• Auditing or metrics gathering: To track information regarding the REST APIs invoked.
+- Enable auditing or metrics gathering: To track information regarding the REST APIs invoked.

 ### 2.16.1 Configuring the Pre-hook Function